 We do not recommend it because if the student needs to improve their English, the 6th.
 Year is not going to be useful to learn grammar, which is essential for admission, and if the student does not need to improve English, attend the 6th.
 Year you will not receive any additional benefits at the time of applying and applying for a scholarship.

-That will depend on whether you are an international student or are born or a resident of the United States and if you have a place to stay while you study.
 If you are an international student and you do not have relatives where to stay while you study, that is, you must live at the university or pay some rent, the minimum you need is around $20,000 a year since that is the average cost of paying housing and food, you must also consider the amount of tuition that is left out of the scholarship.
-If you are an American or a resident, that amount can go down depending on the university you choose and the Federal Aid you receive.

 No, the English courses do not provide scholarships as such, good discounts are always available depending on the method of payment and the time the course is going to be taken.